 - Kosher Salt

-Drizzle chicken with one to two tbsp olive or coconut oil.
+Drizzle chicken with one to two tablespoon olive or coconut oil.
 Combine all dry spices, sprinkle over chicken and mix until the chicken is evenly coated.
 This can be done several hours in advance allowing the chicken to marinate or combined just minutes before the chicken is grilled.

 At Zao they are all about simple and wholesome ingredients and so this is the simplest and most authentic teriyaki sauce I found and tried.
 A delicious and easy homemade teriyaki sauce made with an authentic Japanese method.
 Only 4 ingredients are needed and it comes together in a matter of minutes.
 Sweet, savory, and versatile.
 It will be your go to teriyaki sauce from now on.